When someone mentions the term “digital marketing,” chances are the first thing that pops in your mind is a small business or large corporation.

 These donation pages should be clear and to the point.
 The easier it is for your visitors to donate, the more likely they will.
 Create individual pages for your campaigns, and make them easily accessible.
 You can link to these pages from your menu, or (if you’re using WordPress, you can insert a widget on any post or page you want).

-Make sure you also provide a recurring donation option for people who are willing to commit smaller amounts on a monthly basis.
-They’re not likely to notice the extra $5 or $10 out of their budget every month but over time your charity or nonprofit will.
+Make sure you also provide a recurring donation option for people willing to commit smaller amounts monthly.
+They’re not likely to notice the extra $5 or $10 out of their budget every month, but over time, your charity or nonprofit will.

-Making it easy for supporters to donate to your organization on a recurring basis also helps keep supporters connected to your organization and cause over the longer term.
+Making it easy for supporters to donate to your organization regularly also helps keep supporters connected to your organization and cause over the longer term.

 Lastly, don’t forget to make it easy for others to share your donation page with friends, family members, and social networks.

 One of the best ways to reach your awareness and fundraising goals is to leverage video marketing as a primary channel.

 Video engagement makes up an enormous part of all web traffic (roughly 80%), and according to one study, 57% of online donors make a gift after watching an inspirational fundraising video.

 For nonprofits, video marketing is particularly valuable because this type of storytelling around your organization can help your viewers feel that they’re part of your mission and see how their involvement is directly making a difference.

 Many nonprofits fail to implement video marketing because they think it’s too expensive.
 That’s simply not the case.